White Oral Lesions

 2. Acquired lesions that cannot be scraped off.

-They are superficial oral burn, oral candidiasis, materia alba, and morsicatio.
+They are superficial oral burn, candidiasis, materia alba, and morsicatio.

-1) Superficial Oral Burn - can be thermal or chemical.
+1. Superficial Oral Burn - These can be thermal or chemical.

-• Thermal Burns - are caused by hot food, liquids, and iatrogenic from hot dental instruments.
+• Thermal Burns: These are caused by hot food, liquids, and iatrogenic from hot dental instruments.
 The most affected oral parts are the tip of the tongue, posterior buccal mucosa, and palatal mucosa.
-Superficial thermal burns are increased after the use of microwave ovens in our homes.
+Superficial thermal burns are increased after using microwave ovens in our homes.

-• Chemical Burns - are caused by chemical materials, such as Aspirin, hydrogen peroxide, and battery acid.
+• Chemical Burns: These are caused by chemical materials, such as Aspirin, hydrogen peroxide, and battery acid.
 Superficial oral burns present mostly as small areas of the yellowish-white necrotic epithelium.
 All the superficial oral burns are not dangerous and improve without treatment.
 In some severe cases, medical treatment with antibiotics, analgesics, and anti-inflammatory drugs is needed.

-2) Oral Candidiasis - is the most common lesion of the oral lesions that we are discussing now.
-The causative organism is Candida Albicans, which are normally present in the oral cavity.
-Candida Albicans, an opportunistic fungus in nature, turns into a pathological agent when the patient’s immunity falls.
-Oral candidiasis are commonly seen in infants because of their underdeveloped immune system, elderly patients who have chronic diseases that affect the immunity, such as diabetes mellitus, patients under severe psychological stress, and patients taking broad-spectrum antibiotics for a long period.
-Oral candidiasis appears as creamy white plaques that can be removed, leaving a blood oozing surface.
+2. Oral Candidiasis: This is the most common lesion of the oral lesions.
+The causative organism is Candida Albicans, usually in the oral cavity.
+Candida Albicans, an opportunistic fungus, becomes a pathological agent when the patient’s immunity falls.
+Oral candidiasis is commonly seen in infants because of their underdeveloped immune system, elderly patients who have chronic diseases that affect their immunity, such as diabetes mellitus, patients under severe psychological stress, and patients taking broad-spectrum antibiotics for a long period.
+Oral candidiasis appears as creamy white plaques that can be removed, leaving a blood-oozing surface.
 Although oral candidiasis treatment is just local antifungal drops or gel, the chronicity of oral candidiasis can be an important sign of human immunodeficiency virus (HIV) infection.

-3) Materia Alba - is not a pathological condition, but an accumulation of food remnants in the form of white or grey patches on the oral mucosa and tongue that can be easily removed.
+3. Materia Alba: This is not a pathological condition but an accumulation of food remnants in the form of white or grey patches on the oral mucosa and tongue that can be easily removed.
 Materia alba is a matter of lack of oral hygiene.
 The treatment is mainly mouth gargling and brushing.

-4) Morsicatio - is a Latin word that means “bite.”
-A lot of people can bite their own oral mucosa subconsciously, leaving a white bite lesion on their inner buccal mucosa.
+4. Morsicatio: This Latin word means “bite.”
+Many people can subconsciously bite their oral mucosa, leaving a white bite lesion on their inner buccal mucosa.
 The difficulty in diagnosing morsicatio is the denial of the patient himself.
 Most of the cases are under severe psychological stress or have a mental illness.
 The most affected parts are the sides of the tongue, buccal mucosa, and the inner surface of the lips.
-If the patient confesses that he actually bites his own oral mucosa, the diagnosis would be easy.
-If the patient denies, a biopsy should be taken from the lesion to be histologically examined to exclude any malignancy.
+The diagnosis would be easy if the patient confessed that he bites his oral mucosa.
+If the patient denies this, a biopsy should be taken from the lesion to be histologically examined to exclude malignancy.

-Acquired White Oral Lesions That Cannot Be Scraped off:
+What Are Acquired White Oral Lesions That Cannot Be Scraped Off?

 They can be classified into two groups:

-1. The first group is acquired lesions with a specific pattern.
+1. The first group acquired lesions with a specific pattern.

 2. The second group is acquired lesions that do not have a specific pattern.